kaBeech/advent-of-code-solutions/Day1/retrospective.md

 * Learn from each other!
 * Have fun!

-# What I learn from difficult points?
+# What can I learn from difficult points?

 ### Keep it simple (at the start)